 - Divorce settlements and property division: Sometimes evidence of adultery can also be used to force the hand of the guilty party, so to speak, when it comes to divorce negotiations with your spouse.
 You should not expect that a judge will penalize a spouse who committed adultery during property division proceedings.
 However, if the cheating spouse’s extramarital affair impacted the financial health of your marriage or your family, then those facts can be taken into account as the judge makes a decision about property division.
 Remember, although North Carolina is an “equitable distribution” state, equitable does not necessarily mean “equal.”

-What Evidence Can I Use to Prove Adultery?
+What Evidence Do I Need to Prove Adultery in NC?

 What kinds of uploads or posts may serve as proof of adultery?
 Evidence from social media sites may include: